Listen to this Destination: BBQ article.

 However, in the video that accompanies the article, Rodney uses a traditional spatchcock technique.
 In this case, he also leaves the backbone in by simply cutting along one side and opening the bird that way.

-Like Scott, we believe you’ll be equally successful with either approach.
+Like Scott, we believe you’ll be equally successful with either approach, though our personal preference is to cut along the backbone.

 Next, he seasons the turkey on all sides.
 The dry rub ingredients listed are simply a half batch of Rodney Scott’s Rib Rub Recipe.